saucelabs/sauce-docs/docs/basics/acct-team-mgmt/private-device-mgmt.md

 :::important

-- Everyone in an organization can access a device in the the default unassigned state.
+- If a device is not assigned to a team, everyone in your organization can access it.
+- if a device is assigned to a team, only organization admins **and** team members can access the device.
 - **Only** organization admins can manage private devices.
-  - An organization admin can always re-assign a device to another team or set a device to the default unassigned state.
-- **Only** team members can access a device assigned to a team.
-  - This rule is enforced for all roles!
-    - i.e., to access a device, an organization admin **must** be a member of the team a device is assigned to.
-  - Devices automcatically return to the default unassigned state if their assigned team is deleted.

 :::